nextcloud/documentation/admin_manual/enterprise_installation/oracle_db_configuration.rst

 ~~~~~~~~~~~~~

 This is the user space created in step 2.1.
-In our Example this would be owncloud.
+In our Example this would be nextcloud.

 Database password